naxoc/riffrag/README.md

 ## Requirements

 - Python 3.9+ (I just used the vanilla version installed on macOS – I did nothing to set that up)
-- [Ollama](https://ollama.ai/) installed and running. `brew install ollama` or download from their site.
+- [Ollama](https://ollama.ai/) installed and running: `brew install ollama` or download from their site
-- mxbai-embed-large model pulled: `ollama pull mxbai-embed-large`
+- Embedding model: `ollama pull mxbai-embed-large` (this is the only tested and working model)
 - [Gum](https://github.com/charmbracelet/gum) for a more glamorous CLI experience: `brew install gum`
 - [Just](https://github.com/casey/just) task runner.
 Like `make` but it doesn't suck: `brew install just`